ihmeuw/pseudopeople/docs/source/noise/index.rst

 Noise type details
 ----------------------

-For more details on the different row-based and column-based noise types above, please follow the links below.
+For more details on the different row-based and column-based noise types covered above, please follow the links below.

 .. toctree::